 of employers agree that STEM qualifications are valuable to their workplace.

 Sarah’s and Emma’s experiences reflect a broader trend in the employment outcomes for STEM graduates.
-The 2018 Graduates Outcomes Survey revealed that over 80% of science, maths, computing and IT graduates gained full-time employment, compared to the national average of 72.9% for all graduates.
-Engineering graduates had even higher outcomes, with over 88% of graduates gaining full-time employment.
+The 2021 Graduates Outcomes Survey revealed that 80.3% of engineering graduates gained full-time employment in 2021, compared to the national average of 68.9% for all graduates.
+Pharmacy graduates had even higher outcomes, with 95% of graduates gaining full-time employment.

 Emma highlights data analysis as a skill she’s transferred directly from her degree to her current role.
 ‘In any business, you need to quantify results and performance metrics and visualise the data,’ Emma says.
 However, she believes the top skills that STEM studies help to cultivate are lateral thinking and creativity.
 Sarah agrees.

 ‘STEM subjects provide a unique way of looking at the world,’ she says.